alovajs/alovajs.github.io/docs/tutorial/04-selection/04-index.md

 },
 {
 title: 'Request Strategy Module',
-desc: 'Learn how to use alova's request strategy module, allowing you to easily deal with various request scenarios',
+desc: 'Learn how to use alova\'s request strategy module, allowing you to easily deal with various request scenarios',
 link: '/category/strategy'
 },
 {